Myles Straw Player Props: Guardians vs. Athletics

 Myles Straw At The Plate

-- In nine games this year (13.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in nine games this season (12.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.